GiammaCode/authentication_service/README.md

 ## Overview

 NETFILM Authentication Service is a simple Flask-based application that provides user authentication features.
 It allows users to register, log in, reset passwords, and log out.
-The service also provides a graphical interface inspired by the Netflix theme.
 This application is containerized using Docker for easy portability and deployment.

 ## Features
 - **User Registration**: Allows new users to create an account.